Nets-eCom/shopware6-easy-checkout/README.md

 2. Locate the Nets payment plugin and press the 3 dotted button to access Configuration.

 * Settings Description
-1. Login to your Nets Easy account.
-Keys can be found in Company > Integration :
+1. Login to your Nets Easy account (https://portal.dibspayment.eu/).
+Test and Live Keys can be found in Company > Integration.
 2. Payment Environment.
 Select between Test/Live transactions.
 Live mode requires an approved account.
-Testcard information can be found here : https://portal.dibspayment.eu/
+Testcard information can be found here: https://tech.dibspayment.com/easy/test-information
 3. Checkout Flow.
 Redirect / Embedded.
 Select between 2 checkout types.
 Redirect - Nets Hosted loads a new payment page.
 Embedded checkout inserts the payment window directly on the checkout page.
 4. Enable auto-capture.
 This function allows you to instantly charge a payment straight after the order is placed.
    NOTE.
 Capturing a payment before shipment of the order might be lia ble to restrictions based upon legislations set in your country.
 Misuse can result in your Easy account bei ng forfeit.